Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 Linzess was studied and found to be effective when taken daily, generally at the same time of day, 30 minutes prior to the first meal.
 When taken daily, Linzess may help manage the symptoms of IBS-C.1

-It may be helpful to put it in a place where it is visible as a reminder to take it daily, however, patients are instructed to keep Linzess out of the reach of children.
+It may be helpful to put it in a place where it is visible as a reminder to take it daily, but people are instructed to keep Linzess out of the reach of children.
 In addition, Linzess should be kept in its original bottle and stored at room temperature.1

-Linzess is only approved for use in adults.
-It should not be used in children under 2 as there is a serious risk for dehydration.
-Linzess is also not to be used in patients who have a bowel blockage.
+Linzess is approved for use only in adults.
+It should not be used in children under age 2, as there is a serious risk for dehydration.
+Linzess is also not to be used in people who have a bowel blockage.
 It is unknown if Linzess is safe to take while pregnant or breastfeeding.
 Women who are pregnant or breastfeeding should talk to their doctor before using Linzess.1

 Additional treatment options for IBS

-No one remedy works for all patients, and patients with IBS often find they must try a variety of treatment options to manage their symptoms.
-Most patients find a combination of approaches work best.
-In addition to medication, other treatment strategies include diet changes, probiotics, stress management, exercise and alternative therapies.
+No one remedy works for all people, and people with IBS often find they must try a variety of treatment options to manage their symptoms.
+Most people find a combination of approaches work best.
+In addition to medicine, other treatment strategies include diet changes, probiotics, stress management, exercise and alternative therapies.